TerryLansdown/lists/2022/books-to-get.md

 - Alif the Unseen - G Willow Wilson
 - The Ballad of Black Tom - Victor LaValle
 - The Light Brigade - Kameron Hurley
 - 5am Club
 - The Engines of God
 - The Cruel Stars
 - The Space Between Worlds
 - Conan Doyle for the Defense
-- Thursday Murder Club
 - Fortune Favors the Dead
 - Middlegame

 # Currently Reading

-- Equal Rites
+- A Deadly Education
+- The Dream of Perpetual Motion by Dexter Palmer

 [Back to General Gift Ideas](https://github.com/TerryLansdown/lists/blob/master/2022/general-gift-ideas.md)